valkum/slick/README.md

 - Use the Slick API hook_slick_skins_info() to add your own skins.
 - Use the provided Wrapper class option to have a unique context as needed, useful to build asNavFor aka thumbnail navigation.
+- If having JS error with jQuery v1.7, you may need to upgrade it to v1.8.

 Available skins:
 ---------------